History of the Lodge

 Initiates were always few in number, with most members being nominated by other lodges, for reasons of particular ‘assistance’.
 The very first initiate, in 1901, was Geoffrey Thomas, 4th Marquess of Headfort.
 From 1899 to 1926 there were just 12 initiates.
 From then until the new millennium there was just one - Henry Malden Studd in 1967.
 However, in 2003 regular initiations resumed once more, and a number of young masons have entered the lodge and the Craft through this route.
 So much degree work has been generated in fact, that the Lodge of Assistance has been able to assist several other London lodges which are short of floor work by providing candidates to receive degrees in such other lodges.

-This change has led the Lodge of Assistance to seek a formal relationship with the Royal Somerset House & Inverness Royal Arch Chapter No 4, which is proving to be a further exciting development, and may itself lead to the opening of new channels of assistance by which lodge 2773 may continue to support both Craft and Royal Arch Freemasonry in England and Wales.
+This change has led the Lodge of Assistance to enter into a formal relationship with the Royal Somerset House & Inverness Royal Arch Chapter No 4, which has proved to be a further exciting development over the past 20 years.

 Published History